KazaKazan/sup/README.md

 * Create an empty `index.html` file inside `dist`.
 * Create an empty `webpack.config.js` file inside the main dir.
 * Edit `package.json` to add `build` and `watch` scripts for `webpack` and `webpack --watch` respectively.

+# <b> TO-DO </b>

+* Check to see if a dir with the same name as the project name exists, print a warning and exit if it does.
+* (If the git option is passed) Check to see if repository exists, if it doesn't, ask the user to create the repository.
+* (If the git option is passed) Check if the repository is empty, abort if it isn't.
+* Add more checks for possible errors.